malvikasharan/APRICOT/documentation/docker.md

 ####APRICOT Docker image

-We recommend users to get the complete filesystem for APRICOT using [docker image](https://docs.docker.com/v1.8/userguide/dockerimages/):
+We recommend users to use APRICOT [docker image](https://docs.docker.com/v1.8/userguide/dockerimages/) which comprises of all the tool dependencies and allows a frictionfree functionalities of the software.

+Use the follwing command to pull th image toyour local system (the [docker](https://docs.docker.com/engine/installation/) must be installed):

 ````
 $ docker pull malvikasharan/apricot
 ````

+####Database requirements for the software

+This docker image requires an additional step for fetching the databases required to run the software.

 #####Run the container:
 ````